keboola/keboola-as-code/README.md

 docker-compose run --rm dev bash
 ```

-To run the one test by name:
+To run the one or more tests via wildcard:
 ```
-./scripts/tests.sh -run TestFuncName
+./scripts/tests.sh -run TestFuncName*
 ```

 In the container, you can run CLI from source code using: